hhp94/slideimp/README.md

-- **Sliding Window k-NN Imputation**: Break large data into overlapping windows for computationally feasible imputation while maintaining local structures (e.g., intensively sampled longitudinal data or epi-genomic data).
+- **Sliding Window k-NN Imputation**: Break large data into overlapping windows for computationally feasible imputation while maintaining local structures (e.g., intensively sampled longitudinal data or epigenetics data).
 - **Full Matrix k-NN Imputation**: Standard k-NN for smaller data, with multi-core parallelization over columns with missing values.
 - **Tree-Based k-NN**: Integration with `{mlpack}` for KD-Tree or Ball-Tree methods, accelerating imputation in high dimensions.
 - **Subset Imputation**: Only impute a subset of columns to save time.
-  Important for applications such as epi-genetic clocks calculations.
+  Important for applications such as epigenetics clocks calculations.
 - **Weighted Imputation**: Use inverse-distance weighting for more accurate averages, with tunable penalties.
 - **Multiple Imputation**: Support for Predictive Mean Matching (PMM) or